Location: | E19/E42 motorway Bruxelles-Mons-Paris, exit #21 Le Roeulx, towards Houdeng-La Louvière, after the canal first right. Signposted. |

 2012 | inscribed on the UNESCO World Heritage List. |

 The next step is the use of steam power.
 In 1780 the first steam engine, produced by Forges, Usines et Fonderies d'Haine-St-Pierre, was installed at the mine for pumping water.
-This allowed the lowering of the ground water and thus deeper mining.
+This allowed the lowering of the groundwater and thus deeper mining.

 However, as always the economic situation changes and workers formerly sought after were later exploited.
-Workers starting to fight back, for example by striking, are now seen as attackers by the mine owners, and the mines are secured.
+Workers starting to fight back, for example, by striking, are now seen as attackers by the mine owners, and the mines are secured.
 In 1896 the mine was surrounded by a wall with huge doors.
 The doors were mounted in vertical grooves and resembled the guillotine, so they were called portes guillotines (guillotine doors).

 The offices and workshops were built in 1855 for the new Société des Charbonnages du Bois-du-Luc (Amalgamated collieries of Bois-du-Luc).
 They were renovated and expanded by the Brussels architect Charles-Emile Janlet (*1839-✝1919) in 1907.
 He designed not only the buildings but also the interior and the furniture.
-The interiour was designed is a style called biais du trompe-l'œil, which is the imitation of exclusive materials like marble or bronze by certain techniques of pictorial effects.
+The interior was designed is a style called biais du trompe-l'œil, which is the imitation of exclusive materials like marble or bronze by certain techniques of pictorial effects.
 The furniture was built in the workshops of the mine.